PanicTitan/ComfyUI-Fooocus-V2-Expansion/README.md

 * **Using ComfyUI Manager (Recommended):**
     * Open ComfyUI Manager.
     * Go to "Install Custom Nodes".
-    * Search for `fooocus-v2-expansion` or `ComfyUI-Fooocus-V2-Expansion` and install it.
+    * Search for `ComfyUI-Fooocus-V2-Expansion` and install it (exists a old version `fooocus-v2-expansion` that should be deleted).
     * **Restart ComfyUI after installation.**

 * **Install via Git URL:**